silverstripe/cwp/docs/en/02_Features/01_Solr_search/04_Default_search_index.md

 ## Default CWP search index

-By default, a standard search index `CWP\Search\Solr\CwpSolrIndex` is included in the default recipe.
+By default, a standard search index `CWP\Search\Solr\CwpSolrIndex` is included in the CWP search recipe.
 This includes basic configuration necessary for searching pages.

 ```php